jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 `tools` folder.
 Note we have to change the `MEGAN.vmoptions` to have a large enough memory allocation in the MEGAN install directory.

-A list of genomes used in this list can be seen in `06-additional_data_files` under Data R10.

 ### 4.3 BWA Indexing